 A big contributor to wasted energy in any home is draughts, which can allow heat (or even cooled air) to escape.
 In some cases, draught excluders will do the job, particularly for inside doors.
-However, in certain circumstances, you’ll need to invest in a whole new door/window with better draught protection.
+However, in certain circumstances, you’ll need to invest in a whole new door/window with better draft protection.

 Install a bamboo floor

 - They’re incredibly durable: Strand-woven is ranked one of the hardest flooring materials in the world by the Janka Hardness Scale – above all other hardwoods.
-This means you can be sure that bamboo floors will stand up to years, or even decades, of regular family use without needing replacement or even refinishing.
+This means you can be sure that bamboo floors will stand up to years, or even decades, of regular family use without needing replacing or even refinishing.

-- They’re made from an eco-friendly material: Bamboo is one of the fastest growing plants in the world and moso bamboo, the only type used for flooring, reaches maturity within 5-7 years.
+- They’re made from an eco-friendly material: Bamboo is one of the fastest-growing plants in the world, and Moso bamboo, the only type used for flooring, reaches maturity within 5-7 years.
 Compare this with hardwood trees, which are often cut down at 50-60 years old, and you’ll see that rapidly renewable bamboo is the greener choice.

 So that’s my pick for the best ways to eco-hack your home, but now I want to hear from you.
 Do you have any other eco-tips that I missed or is there another green topic that you’d like me to cover?
 Let me know in the comments below.